petros-chantz/petros-chantz/README.md

 - #### I'm a UX Researcher and an all around Creative Technologist.
 - #### I hold a Master's Degree in Constructive Design Research from Technical University of Eindhoven, the Netherlands.
-- #### I’m passionate about everything frontend related (React.js) and with emphasis on the use of data as a design material.
+- #### I’m passionate about everything frontend related (React.js) with emphasis on the use of data as a design material.
 <br/>

 ### Projects I'm currenty working on: